 The sciatic nerve is the longest nerve in your body.
-It begins in your lower back and branches off into your hip, buttock, leg and feet bilaterally.
-Pressure on the sciatic nerve due to a herniated disc, bone spur or spinal stenosis causes pain.
-The pain typically occurs only on one side of your body, and is often worsened by sitting, standing, walking, and bending backwards.
-It can also be affected by coughing, sneezing and laughing.
-Usually, a herniated or a bulging disc in your low back is to blame.
+It begins in your lower back and branches off into your hip, buttock, leg, foot and toes on both the right and left side of your body.
+Pressure on the sciatic nerve due to a herniated disc, bulging disc, bone spur or spinal stenosis causes pain.
+The pain typically occurs only on one side of your body, and is often worsened by sitting, standing, walking, and bending your back forward or backward.
+Sciatica symptoms can be affected by coughing, sneezing, laughing or straining.
+Usually, a herniated or a bulging disc in your low back is to blame for your sciatica symptoms.

 Most Common Causes of Sciatica